stride3d/stride-docs/wiki/Understanding-the-Stride-Documentation-Generation-Pipeline.md

 In this part, we elaborate on the individual steps involved in the documentation build workflow for the Stride Docs project.

-## Start
+- **Start**
   - Initiates the workflow by reading the `$BuildAll` parameter.
     - If set to 'Yes', it proceeds to generate all languages and the Stride API automatically, which is particularly useful for CI/CD.
     - If set to 'No', it will prompt the user to select languages through an interactive command-line UI.
   - Sets the `$Version` parameter based on the `-Version` command-line argument or fetches it from `version.json` if the argument is not provided.

-## Read-LanguageConfigurations
+- **Read-LanguageConfigurations**
   - Reads `languages.json` to identify which languages should be generated.

-## BuildAll
+- **BuildAll**
   - Pre-configures some variables for non-interactive mode, effectively skipping the `Get-UserInput` step.

-## Get-UserInput
+- **Get-UserInput**
   - In interactive mode, this step prompts the user to choose the languages to generate, as well as whether to launch a local web server.

-## Ask-IncludeAPI
+- **Ask-IncludeAPI**
   - Further queries if the user wants the Stride API included in the documentation build.

-## Start-LocalWebsite
+- **Ask-UseExistingAPI**
+  - Queries if the user wants to re-use already generated Stride API yml files.
+- **Start-LocalWebsite**
   - If selected, launches a local web server to host the generated website.

-## Generate-APIDoc
+- **Generate-APIDoc**
   - Executes `docfx.exe` to generate the metadata needed for the Stride API documentation.

-## Remove-APIDoc
+- **Remove-APIDoc**
   - Removes the generated API metadata.

-## Build-EnglishDoc
+- **Build-EnglishDoc**
   - Uses `docfx.exe` to build the English documentation, incorporating the Stride API documentation if metadata is available.

-## PostProcessing Steps
+- **PostProcessing Steps**
-### PostProcessing-FixingSitemap
+  - PostProcessing-FixingSitemap
     - Adjusts the `sitemap.xml` to use '/latest/en' paths, allowing the most current version to maintain a consistent URL.

-### PostProcessing-Fixing404AbsolutePath
+  - PostProcessing-Fixing404AbsolutePath
     - Modifies asset (CSS, JS, ) paths in `404.html` to be absolute, as required by IIS for 404 page.

-### Copy-ExtraItems
+  - Copy-ExtraItems
-- Copies additional items like `versions.json` and `web.config`, while also updating the `%deployment_version%` parameter in the `web.config` file.
+    - Copies additional items like `versions.json`, `web.config`, `ReleaseNotes.md` and `robots.txt`, while also updating the `%deployment_version%` parameter in the `web.config` file.

-## Build-AllLanguagesDocs
+- **Build-AllLanguagesDocs**
   - Iterates over all selected languages and triggers the `Build-NonEnglishDoc` function for each.

-## Build-NonEnglishDoc
+- **Build-NonEnglishDoc**
   - Executes `docfx.exe` to compile non-English documentation, incorporating Stride API documentation if metadata is present.

-## PostProcessing-DocFxDocUrl
+- **PostProcessing-DocFxDocUrl**
   - Adjusts HTML tags and GitHub links, removing any `_tmp` suffixes.
 Also updates GitHub links to English if the translation is unavailable.

 # Workflow Diagram